26 things to do in Antwerp, Belgium

 5) De Meir

-Let’s walk toward the city and the must do’s!
-We do that by walking down the Meier street (de Meir) which is one of the most important shopping streets of Belgium.
-The buildings on the Meier street are also a must see: the royal palace and the stadsfeestzaal.
+Let’s walk toward the city, and the must do’s!
+We do that by walking down Meier Street (de Meir), which is one of the most important shopping streets of Belgium.
+The buildings on Meier Street are also a must-see: the royal palace and the stadsfeestzaal.

 6) Begijnhof

-A Begijnhof is a place where women live in a community but not by religious (so no nuns).
-It was very popular in the old ages but is not practiced anymore now.
+A Begijnhof is a place where women live in a community, but not by religious (so no nuns).
+It was very popular in the old ages but is not practiced anymore.
 The Begijnhof of Antwerp was built around a square but has been enlarged over time with an extra building and alley.
 Today, you can still wander around the Begijnhof and feel the tranquility of the Begijnhof.
 The church within the Begijnhof was built in 1827.

 7) Rubenshuis